reactive-python/reactpy/docs/source/life-cycle-hooks.rst

 Returns a stateful value and a function to update it.

 During the first render the ``state`` will be identical to the ``initial_state`` passed as the first argument.
-However in subsiquent renders ``state`` will take on the value passed to ``set_state``.
+However in subsequent renders ``state`` will take on the value passed to ``set_state``.

 .. code-block::